danoh07/DroneZ_App/README.md

 - For Android app, since the size of the app is big due to the object detection algorithm, it will not be able to build and install on the online emulator.
 Thus, actual physical phone is needed to run Android app

 ## How to use Android App
+### Default page
 <img src="https://user-images.githubusercontent.com/51523562/236315300-f4d8aee0-19da-409d-8003-8503412abecb.jpg" width="300" height="600">
+- When the app is opened, the default page is the control selection page
+- Select "Manual Control" to manually control the drone with joysticks
+- Select "Automatic Control" to automatically control the drone with queue or in pre-programmed path